- Transfer Students

 Outstanding Graduating Student Awards

-The Department of Sociology and Anthropology has moved to establish an annual program of awards to recognize the achievements of outstanding graduands in Sociology and Anthropology (including Honours students).
-The department will establish a fund within its budget to underwrite the following awards:
+The Department of Sociology and Anthropology has established an annual program of awards to recognize the achievements of outstanding graduands in Sociology and Anthropology (including Honours students), and Outstanding Honours Thesis.
+The department has established a fund within its yearly budget to underwrite the following awards:

-Each award will be made to the student who has attained the highest CGPA amongst graduands for that academic year in, respectively, Anthropology, Sociology, or Sociology/Anthropology.
+The Outstanding Anthropology, Sociology, and Sociology/Anthropology Graduand awards are awarded to students who have attained the highest CGPA amongst graduands for that academic year in their respective programs.
 To be eligible for consideration, graduands must achieve a final CGPA of at least 3.67.

-Awards will be made each year at spring convocation, and graduands from the previous academic year (i.e., summer, fall and spring semesters) will be eligible to be considered for one of these awards.
+Awards will be made each year at Spring Convocation, and graduands from the previous academic year (i.e., summer, fall, and spring semesters) will be eligible to be considered for one or more of these awards.

-As a condition of accepting one of these awards, each award winner will provide a written reflection (of between 250-300 words) about what she or he has gained from studying anthropology and/or sociology and how they intend to make use of this in the future.
+As a condition of accepting one or more of these awards, each award winner will provide a written reflection (of between 250-300 words) about what they have gained from studying anthropology and/or sociology and how they intend to make use of this in the future.
 Winners will also provide a personal photograph suitable for posting on the Department of Sociology and Anthropology website, to be posted along with the written reflection submitted.